tapper/Tapper-autoreport/autoreport-manual.md

 * `NOUPLOAD`              - if "1" no uploading of default files happens
 * `REQUIRES_GENERATE_TAP` - if "1" then require_* functions generate additional "ok" line on success

+#### External environment variables

+These variables are expected to be set from outside of the script to influence behaviour:

+* `EXIT_ON_SKIPALL`       - if "1" then on skip_all we immediately exit with 254 and do not send a report
+* `CRITICALITY`           - Sets the allowed maximal criticality level.
+Scripts with higher level do skip_all
+* `TAPPER_REPORT_SERVER`  - alternative report server

 ### Command Line Arguments